 The pencil sketch was placed on a lightboard, and a new sketch was created — this time using ink and a calligraphy (manga) pen and nib.

 She then scanned the ink sketch into Adobe Illustrator, digitally added boxes to make it easier to label the bones, and fixed one mistake (the missing pisiform!)

 How to use our free worksheets of the hand’s bone structure

 For younger students:

-Write the names in color pencil (or use crayons to color the boxes).
+Write the names in colored pencils (or use crayons to color the boxes).
 Have your child color in each area the labels point to (following our lines).